Protect Assets from Medicaid Recovery

 Medicaid is a government program used by Americans to pay for nursing home and long-term care.
-The Medicaid Estate Recovery Program (MERP) is used to recoup costs paid toward long term care, so that the program can be more affordable for the government, says the article “What is Medicaid Estate Recovery?” from kake.com.
+The Medicaid Estate Recovery Program (MERP) is used to recoup costs paid toward long term care, so that the program can be more affordable for the government, says the article from .
 Beneficiaries of Medicaid recipients are often surprised to learn that this impacts them directly.

 Medicare was created to help pay for healthcare costs of Americans once they reach age 65.
 It covers many different aspects of healthcare expenses, but not costs for long-term or nursing home care.
 That is the role of Medicaid.